-PALMS-SP is based on data-driven and receiver-based unstructured two-layer superpeer based overlay media streaming.
+PALMS-SP is based on data-driven and receiver-based unstructured two-layer super-peer based overlay media streaming.
 It is designed to operate in scenarios where the nodes have heterogeneous and variable bandwidth resources.
 For the ease of exposition, we refer to the media source as the streaming server and receivers as ordinary peer.
 The term peers and nodes are interchangeable, and refer to the all the ordinary peers.
-We consider a network consisting of a large The network is highly collection of nodes. dynamic; new nodes may join at any time, and existing nodes may leave, either voluntarily or by crashing.
+We consider a network consisting of a large collection of nodes.
+The network is highly dynamic; new nodes may join at any time, and existing nodes may leave, either voluntarily or by crashing.

-of PALMS-SP consists three major construction components: (i) overlay mechanism, which organizes participating peers into a two-layer super-peer based overlay; (ii) streaming scheduling mechanism, which determines the delivery of content from the streaming source to individual nodes through the overlay; and (iii) super-peer management mechanism, which determines which nodes may switch role at will from a ordinary peer to super-peer status.
+PALMS-SP consists of three major components: (i) overlay construction mechanism, which organizes participating peers into a two-layer super-peer based overlay; (ii) streaming scheduling mechanism, which determines the delivery of content from the streaming source to individual nodes through the overlay; and (iii) super-peer management mechanism, which determines which nodes may switch role at will from a ordinary peer to super-peer status.
 In the following subsections, we describe these components in PALMS-SP.